 But when I grabbed it at first I was confused.
 The handling was weird – compared to all the other rapiers I have held, especially the really long Kvetun I used in Hemathlon 2018.
 It had more blade presence and it felt strange.
-However, couple of hours of solo drilling later (it’s a new sword, I spend half a day alone in my living room), I was in love.
+However, a couple of hours of solo drilling later (it’s a new sword, I spent half a day alone in my living room), I was in love.

 The pommel is not peened!
 Yes, nothing new on the rapier market, where blades break more easily, but it seems no one told Regenyei that.

 If the blade breaks, I do not need to order a whole new sword – just a blade.
 In fact, I can order one or two, of different lengths, to have them just in case.

 The pommel is screwed, with clear threads, easily removed (not quickly enough for a pommel throw, no), and that also allows you to modify the handle as you want.
 It is not too long, and there is also a spherical one as an option.